ISTA-SPiDerS/aptos-multi-region-bench/README.md

 These workloads will soon be replaced with the following steps, which initializes the benchmark network.

+Install python3
+Install pip
+Use pip to install click, kubernetes

 #### Install `aptos` CLI

 Some of the scripts below require the `aptos` CLI to be installed.
 Install instructions: https://aptos.dev/cli-tools/aptos-cli-tool/